Join Us & Get Wine 101 Course 75% Off

 Italian Wine Map by Wine Folly

 Italy produces a huge amount of table wine, Vermouth, and cooking wines (such as Marsala).
-That being said, there are three major regions that produce high-quality table wines, and they are: Veneto, Tuscany, and Piedmont!
+That being said, three major regions produce the majority of high-quality table wines, and they are: Veneto, Tuscany, and Piedmont!

-The list of Italian wine regions is organized by highest volume of DOC wines.
-This removes all the grapes and wines produced for making vinegar and cooking wine and low quality table wine.
+The list of Italian wine regions is organized by the highest volume of DOC wines.
+This removes all the grapes and wines produced for making vinegar, cooking wine, and low-quality table wine.

 DOC Wine Meaning:

-A “controlled designation of origin” is a quality assurance label for Italian wine and cheese.
+A “controlled designation of origin” is a quality assurance label for Italian wine.
 DOCG is the highest level of this assurance label.

 IGT Wine Meaning:

 A “typical geographic indication” is another type of quality assurance label for Italian wine.
-Wines made with non-Italian grapes like Merlot and Chardonnay often fall under this category.
+Wines made from non-Italian grapes, like Merlot and Chardonnay, often fall into this category.

 1. Veneto (~18% DOC production)